 Number Line Race

 This game involves drawing a large number line on the floor or on paper.
 Call out a number, and your child has to place an object or themselves on the correct spot.
-It’s a fast-paced way to reinforce number placement and counting.
+It’s a fast-paced way to learn number placement and counting.

 Math Bingo